 Which iPad is right for you?

-Over the last few months, a few friends and colleagues of mine have said to me: ‘Michael, I want to buy an iPad, which one should I buy?’.
+When friends, clients and colleagues of mine find out I am an Apple Fan Boy, they usually ask me the question: ‘Michael, I want to buy an iPad, which one should I buy?’.
 I usually answer their question with my own question: What is it you want to do on the iPad?

-You would have thought answering this question would be rather simple to do but you’d be surprised by the number of times I received a blank expression or a shrug of the shoulders.
-But after a few suggested uses, the answers usually start flowing.
-The popular answers I get are narrow down to the following activities:
+You would have thought this question would be rather simple to answer but you’d be surprised by the number of times I received a blank expression or a shrug of the shoulders.
+But after a few suggestions the answers usually start flowing.
+The popular answers can be narrow down to the following activities:

-- Surf the Internet, writing emails, view social media (Facebook, Twitter, Google+)
+- Surfing the Internet, Shopping via Apps, writing emails, viewing social media (Facebook, Twitter, Google+)

-- Watch movies, catch-up TV (iPlayer / ITV player / 4oD / Netflix / Amazon Prime Video)
+- Watch movies, catch-up TV, streaming (iPlayer / ITV player / 4oD / Netflix / Amazon Prime Video)

 - View photographs.

-By writing this article I hope to help people decide which iPad is right for them and the reasons why.
+By writing this article I hope to help people decide which iPad is right for them and with reasons why.
 So let’s begin with the basics.

-The Apple iPad is available to buy in five models: iPad Pro, iPad Air 2, iPad Air, iPad mini 4 and iPad mini 2.
-Although there are five models, it actually comes in three physical sizes: the iPad Pro measures 12.9″ across, the iPad Air measures 9.7 inches across diagonally and the iPad mini measures 7.9o inches across diagonally.
+The Apple iPad is available to buy in four models: iPad Pro 12.9-inch, iPad Pro 10.5-inch, iPad and iPad mini 4.
+As there are four models, each model comes in its own physical size: the iPad Pro 12.9-inch has a 12.9 inch screen, the iPad Pro 10.5-inch has a 10.5 inch screen, the iPad has a 9.7-inch screen and the iPad mini 4 measures 7.9o inches across diagonally.

 The iPad is very versatile piece of hardware and it can do numerous tasks and it does them rather well, but certain models excel at specific tasks than the other models.